muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Thank you very much Master Mikay!
 Oh by the way, how is Phanna doing?
 I don't see him around at all..."

-"Phanna... is notcturnal... so they're kind of sleeping right now."
+"Phanna... is nocturnal... so they're kind of sleeping right now."

 "Gasp...
-The exam must have been extrememly hard for him then..."
+The exam must have been extremely hard for him then..."

 "Tell me about it... anyways, Phanna's been sleeping all day.
 I honestly have no idea what they're doing but I think they're doing alright."